agilbert1412/StardewArchipelago/Documentation/Contributing/Examples/Moviesanity - Mod.md

 I want to patch two things.
 I want to send checks when a movie is watched, and also send a check when a snack is bought for an NPC.
 These two patches will need some conditions, like is it loved or whatever, but the general idea is two patches.
 Maybe I'll even get away with a single patch, if I can check these things at the same moment.

 My first instinct is to look for some movie code, ideally near the ending of the movie.
-I'll first head over to MovieTheater.cs, and see what is there.
+I'll first head over to `MovieTheater.cs`, and see what is there.

 ![image](https://i.imgur.com/MgwQfM5.png)